-Two Teaching Assistants have been trained as Emotional Literacy Support Assistants (ELSA)
+Three Teaching Assistants have been trained as Emotional Literacy Support Assistants (ELSA)

-Training and support in Plymouth can be accessed from Plymouth SEND SAS (Strategic Advice & Support) the Educational Psychology Service, the Communication Interaction Team and the Speech and Language Service.
+Training and support in Plymouth can be accessed from the Educational Psychology Service, the Communication Interaction Team, Speech and Language Service and the Early Mental Health Team.

 As well as whole school training, individual teachers and support staff attend training courses run by outside agencies that are relevant to the needs of specific children in their class.